RNRU Inverdale Challenge Trophy

 The Navy Cup competition is organised and played on an annual basis.
 This prestigious knock out ‘Cup’ and ‘Plate’ competition is open to all RNRU affiliated clubs (Ship, Establishments and Units) who meet the necessary criteria.
 Any Serviceman assigned to a ship or establishment is eligible to play and may be selected, provided he conforms to the eligibility rules laid down as per the BR 51 Vol 4, Chap 3.

-This season the RNRU Rugby 10’s Final competition will take place on Wed 15 Mar 17 at HMS Heron, Somerset.
-Regional competitions will take place on Wed 22 Feb 17 BRNC Dartmouth (Western) HMS Collingwood (Eastern) and Helensburgh the (Northern), the 2 top finalists being invited to the RNRU 10’s Final.
+This season the RNRU Rugby 10’s Final competition took place on 4 Oct 17 at HMS Heron, Somerset.
+Regional competitions took place on 20 Sept 17 at various locations, the 2 top finalists being invited to the RNRU 10’s Final.
 The competition is the RNRU’s variation of rugby union and rugby 7’s, with both sides having 10 players, comprised of 5 forwards (2 Props, Hooker and 2 Locks) and 5 backs (Halfback, First Five, 2 Wings and a Full Back).
 The 10-a-side game is used towards the end of the season to maintain the competitive element as the season draws to an end.
 The competition uses versions of the 15-a-side laws with slight modifications.

 RNRU 7’s Competition